Wheeler Williams: Career

 Williams was a recipient of a Gould Medal at the Paris Exposition in 1937.
 He was a member of the National Academy, past president of the Fine Arts Federation of New York, and longtime president of the National Sculpture Society.
 Wheeler was also the founder and president of the American Artist Professional League.

 Political involvement

 Williams was a supporter of the House Un-American Activities Committee's search for communist "reds" in the arts.
 He also protested the Congressional censure of Joseph McCarthy.

 Williams also served on the jury for the Alger Hiss treason trial.

-Very active in Republican circles, many of Williams' commissions reflect his conservative positions (for example the Robert A. Taft Memorial in Washington, DC).
+Very active in the Republican Party, many of Williams' commissions reflect his conservative positions, including his work on the Robert A. Taft Memorial in Washington, D.C.